C. Philip Byers

 C. Philip Byers, of Forest City, NC, was appointed by the North Carolina General Assembly in 2015 and reappointed in 2019 to serve on the Board of Governors of the University of North Carolina System.
 His term will end in 2023.

-Byers is chair of the Committee on Public Affairs and the Subcommittee on Laboratory Schools.
-He also serves on the University Governance committee.
+Byers is chair of the Public Affairs Committee, chair of the Subcommittee on Laboratory Schools and secretary of the University Governance Committee.
 He is passionate about student success, safety on college campuses, and access to education for all citizens in North Carolina.

 In 2014, Byers was named president of Challenge Foundation Properties, a sister organization to TeamCFA, which helps connect the network's charter schools with the building resources they need for long-term success.
 In his work, Byers has served as the southeast regional director for the Challenge Foundation and as executive director for Education Freedom Alliance.

 Byers joined the Thomas Jefferson Community Education Foundation as executive director.
 He continues to work with the Thomas Jefferson Classical Academy, having formerly served as a board member and board chair.
 He is a founding member of the Lake Lure Classical Academy, a Challenge Foundation Academy.